 If you have a teen who’s interested in the PSEO program, there are some things to consider.
 The program applies to four-year colleges and universities, community colleges, and vocational/technical colleges.
 Participation in the PSEO program is optional for colleges – they don’t have to take any PSEO students at all.
 Colleges that do participate in the program set their own admission criteria.
 While the admission standards may be slightly lower for PSEO students than they will be for incoming college freshman at that school, your teen should not take the PSEO admission process lightly.

-It’s very helpful to contact prospective colleges at least a year before your teen reaches the junior year in high school.
-Some colleges have special testing requirements for homeschooled students, which can require substantial lead time.
-If you start early, you should be able to get all of the requirements taken care of well before the PSEO application deadline set by the college you’re interested in.
+It can be helpful to contact prospective colleges the year before your teen reaches the junior year in high school.
+Some colleges have special testing requirements for homeschooled students, which can require some lead time.
+If you start early, you should be able to get all of the requirements taken care of before the PSEO application deadline.
+Applications are typically due for larger colleges in January and in spring or early summer for smaller institutions and community colleges.

 The Minnesota State Colleges and Universities (MNSCU) maintains a very thorough site regarding PSEO features and requirements.
 Please note that the program and admission specifics on this site apply only to state institutions.
 This is a good place to start for general information about PSEO, but you should still be sure to call or write for specifics from the actual institution(s) you are considering.